2024 EXCEPTIONAL SERVICE AWARD

 THE 2023 STUDENT PAPER PRIZE WINNERS:

-The 2022 Student Paper Prize Commitee was Chaired by Dr. Masahiko Tani of Fukui Iniversity, Japan.
-The committee selected 6 finalists to present their papers to a special session of its members at the conference in Delft, Netherlands.
+The 2023 Student Paper Prize Commitee was Chaired by Dr. Masahiko Tani of Fukui Iniversity, Japan.
+The committee selected 6 finalists to present their papers to a special session of its members at the conference in Montreal, Canada.
 CONGRATULATIONS TO ALL OUR FINALISTS!